nhs-england-tools/repository-template/docs/user-guides/Semantic_release.md

 ## Testing

-It is recommended that any config changes are tested in a simple repository before committing to your main one
+It is recommended that any configuration changes are tested in a simple repository before committing to your main one